-In my house we often we go out with friends, family, or stay in for a family evening.
+In my house, we often go out with friends, family, or stay in for a family evening.
 What do you picture?
 I know in my mind I think of a Norman Rockwell picture where everyone is sitting around a fire, talking or playing a board game not struggling with a social media addiction in families.

 It may be a night where we go on a neighborhood walk and talk about goals, dreams and our day.
 In reality though, family nights or activities are heavily enveloped with technology.
 According to a study on media influence, conducted by the Kaiser Family Foundation, found that kids ages 8-18 years old spent over 7 hours a day using electronic media .